sheltermanager/asm3/doc/manual/options.rst

   and an animal has a fee set, it will override the donation amount in the :menuselection:`Move --> Adopt an animal` and :menuselection:`Move --> Reserve an animal` screens.

+* Remove the adoption coordinator field from the animal entry screeen: If ticked, ASM won't show the adoption coordinator field on the entry slider.
+Adoption coordinators are generally used by smaller, distributed rescues.

 * Remove the Litter ID/Acceptance Number field from the animal screen: If ticked, ASM won't display the Litter ID or Acceptance Number field at the top